rharriso/style-bench/Readme.md

 ## How do these react to compression?
 With inline styling, there will be a lot of repeated text (this is part of the advantage of css).
 Would this repeated text mean better compression when compared to the css files?

+## What about media queries and stateful styles?
+How is rendering responsiveness affected by using something like [Radium](https://github.com/FormidableLabs/radium) to handle media queries and the style state (eg: `:hover`, `:active`)